 Visiting the Sick: deliver the Eucharist to the homebound or to persons in local hospitals or convalescent homes.
 Training provided. [email protected]

-Men’s Group: all parish men are invited to join in prayer and discussion every Wednesday morning at 6am in the Ministry Center.
+Men’s Group: all parish men are invited to join in prayer and discussion every Wednesday morning at 6am in the Evangelization Center at Holy Redeemer.
 Dan Lee: [email protected]

 Seniors: Pioneer Club meets the 1st and 3rd Monday of the month at 11am at Holy Redeemer in the hall.